Flag of Iceland: History

 Old Icelandic flag (which was never an official flag) in the National Museum of Iceland, in Reykjavik, Iceland.

-According to a legend described in Andrew Evans' Iceland, a red cloth with a white cross fell from the heavens, ensuring Danish victory at the Battle of Valdemar in the 13th century.
-Denmark then used the cross on its flag throughout its Nordic territories as a sign of divine right.
-Upon Iceland's independence, they continued to use the Christian symbol.
+According to a legend cited by Andrew Evans' Iceland, the Danish Dannebrog originated when a red cloth with a white cross fell from the sky during the 13th-century Battle of Valdemar.
+In this account, Denmark used the cross motif throughout its Nordic territories as a symbol of divine favour; as the Nordic countries later gained independence, they retained the cross as a traditional emblem.

-The civil flag of Iceland had been used as an unofficial symbol since the late 19th century, originally as a white cross on a blue background.
-The current design was adopted on 19 June 1915, when King Kristján X issued a decree allowing it to be flown in Icelandic territorial waters, where only the Danish flag had been permitted, and stipulating that a red cross was to be incorporated into the design to distinguish it from similar foreign flags.
-Other symbolic meanings refer to the natural features of Iceland itself.
-Blue is the colour of the mountains when looked at from the coast, white represents the snow and ice covering the island for most of the year, and red the volcanoes on the island.
+The Icelandic civil flag was used unofficially from the late 19th century, originally as a white cross on a blue field.
+The current design was adopted on 19 June 1915, when King Kristján X issued a decree allowing it to be flown in Icelandic territorial waters (where the Danish flag had previously been required) and specifying the addition of a red cross to distinguish it from similar foreign flags.
+The colours are often described as referring to Iceland's natural features: blue for the mountains, white for snow and ice, and red for volcanic fire.

 The civil flag as it appeared between 1918 and 1944, when the blue colour was classified as "ultramarine blue".
 It has an aspect ratio of 18:25.

-A former flag which never became official, known as Hvítbláinn ("the white-blue"), in use by Icelandic republicans around 1900.
+A former flag which never became official, known as Hvítbláinn (lit. 'the white-blue'), in use by Icelandic republicans around 1900.
 A very similar design has subsequently been adopted as the flag of Shetland.